whitzz014/Wellness-Review-/README.md

 ## Pyschology Health is...

-    - how we think, fell and behave in ways that contribute to our life
+    - how we think, feel and behave in ways that contribute to our life

 ## Maslows Hierarchy of Needs
 ![alt text](image-4.png)